IvanWoo22/DayDayUp/README.md

 # DayDayUp

-## This repository will record all my learnning in my master's career.
+## This repository will record all my learning in my life-sciences research.